python/cpython/Doc/reference/datamodel.rst

-   It might be missing for certain types of modules, such as C modules that are statically linked into the interpreter, and the :ref:`import system <importsystem>` may opt to leave it unset if it has no semantic meaning (e.g. a module loaded from a database).
+   It might be missing for certain types of modules, such as C modules that are statically linked into the interpreter, and the :ref:`import system <importsystem>` may opt to leave it unset if it has no semantic meaning (for example, a module loaded from a database).

-   If :attr:`!__file__` is set then the :attr:`!__cached__` attribute might also be set,  which is the path to any compiled version of the code (e.g. byte-compiled file).
+   If :attr:`!__file__` is set then the :attr:`!__cached__` attribute might also be set,  which is the path to any compiled version of the code (for example, a byte-compiled file).
 The file does not need to exist to set this attribute; the path can simply point to where the compiled file *would* exist (see :pep:`3147`).